Previous: @part, Up: Chapter Structuring [Contents][Index]

 @lowersections @include somefile.texi @raisesections

-, all the subsequent
+(Without the @raisesections, all the subsequent

 sections in the main file would also be lowered.)

-If the included file being lowered has a @top
+If the included file being lowered has a @top node, you’ll

-need to conditionalize its inclusion with a flag (see @set @value
+need to conditionalize its inclusion with a flag (see @set @value).

 As a practical matter, you generally only want to raise or lower large